 - Standards are metrics based on processes that provide specific rules for ESG measurement and disclosure.
 ESG Standards dictate what data and information companies should report.

 - Frameworks are high-level guidelines that provide principles and guidance for how data and information should be disclosed.

 - Rating agencies develop surveys and methodologies to gather ESG data and information from companies.

 - Indexes compile data and information into a single metric and represent a particular market or strategy.
 Indexes allow investors to track the performance of a company concerning their ESG efforts.

 Some of the most relevant ESG tools that are paving the road for sustainability reporting are depicted below:

 The fact that so many of these tools exist reflects the importance and evolution of ESG disclosure.
 However, understanding and following different guidelines can be quite confusing for companies.
 This is especially true as reporting standards not only become more numerous, but also more sophisticated and mature.
 With this continuously evolving complexity, it can be challenging to identify the most suitable frameworks and standards for disclosure for your business and how to best use them to communicate your company’s ESG profile to institutional and, increasingly, retail investors.

 Stay tuned for part 2 of this blog to learn more about the convergence of ESG reporting schemes, and get 3 tips for making the most of your ESG communications strategy.

-In the meantime, we invite you to register for our upcoming webinar on July 22, Acting Isn’t Enough: Why Companies Need to Communicate on Sustainability, Too.
+In the meantime, we invite you to watch our On-Demand webinar, Acting Isn’t Enough: Why Companies Need to Communicate on Sustainability, Too.